srcML/srcML/doc/srcml_input.md

 The conversion to the srcML format uses a custom parser that is fast and tolerant to incomplete source code and uncompilable code.

-Standard input may be specified by using the character - in the place of an input source-code file or providing no input source-code file.
-Similarly, standard output may be specified with the - character for the output srcML file or by not providing an output srcML file.
+Standard input may be specified by using the character '-' in the place of an input source-code file or providing no input source-code file.
+Similarly, standard output may be specified with the '-' character for the output srcML file or by not providing an output srcML file.

-A source-code language was be specified when input is from standard input.
+A source-code language must be specified when input is from standard input.

 ## INPUT OPTIONS